 Shielded cables or shielded leads (including power leads and wire grounds) within cables shall be used only if they have been specified in installation requirements.

+Connector savers can affect the test results, in particular radiated emission test results, and therefore shall either not be used, or be chosen or modified in such a way as to ensure shield continuity.

 Interconnecting leads and cables

 ECSS-E-ST-20-07_0080087